 Best time to visit Milan with kids:

-School-aged children – If you are tied to a school calendar, try extending their spring break for a few days and do an amazing 10 day Italy trip.
-March or April is ideal for walking around as it isn’t too hot nor jam-packed with tourists.
+School-aged children and older kids – If you are tied to a school calendar, try extending their spring break for a few days and do an amazing 10-day Italy trip with 4 days in Rome included in there.

 Another great time is the beginning of June if your kids are out by then.
 Most kids in Europe still are in school until the beginning of July, therefore there are fewer families vacationing.